Individual Counselling and Psychotherapy

 My approach is Integrative and is described by British Association for Counselling and Psychotherapy as “when several distinct models of counselling and psychotherapy are used together”.
-I mainly draw from Psychodynamic, Existential, Person-Centred and Cognitive Behavioural Therapy approaches and aim to work together with you, to decipher how we can best work together to achieve your goals.
+I mainly draw from Psychodynamic, Humanistic, Person-Centred and Cognitive Behavioural Therapy approaches and aim to work together with you, to decipher how we can best work together to achieve your goals.

 I would like to highlight that regardless of therapeutic approach, a vast amount of research has shown that the relationship between the therapist and the client is the most effective tool of all.
 I therefore provide a safe, nurturing and empathic environment in which many issues can be worked with.

 How it works and how to get started.